Warbo/chriswarbo-net/unfinished/embedded_domain_specific_languages_in_php.md

 join(map(apply('map', $f), $x)) == map($f, join($x))
 ```

-Since we want to pick an choose our implementation, we don't want our join function to actually perform any actions.
-Instead, we'll just have it accumulate tokens for later processing.
+Since we want to pick an choose our implementation, we don't want our join
+function to actually perform any actions.
+Instead, we'll just have it accumulate
+tokens for later processing.

 ## Free Monads ##

 A monad which just accumulates values is known as a *free monad*.
+Specifically,
-Specifically, if `F` is a functor then there is a unique *free monad of `F`*.
-We'll use this to accumulate our tokens.
+if `F` is a functor then there is a unique *free monad of `F`*.
+We'll use this
+to accumulate our tokens.

 Free monads are usually described using an analogy to *free monoids*.
+Let's say
-Let's say we want to combine a bunch of numbers using a binary function, eg. `+`, `*` or `max`.
-However, we want the ability to pick and choose the function *after we've already combined the numbers*.
-How can we combine numbers if we don't know how what our combining function will be?
+we want to combine a bunch of numbers using a binary function, eg. `+`, `*` or
+`max`.
+However, we want the ability to pick and choose the function *after we've
+already combined the numbers*.
+How can we combine numbers if we don't know
+what our combining function will be?
 The answer is to combine them into arrays:

 ```{.php pipe="./tag"}
 // Our interpreter is just array_reduce